-Contract time extensions are based on the ability to demonstrate that delays have occurred in the construction schedule affecting project completion date.
-All-time extensions are due to delays beyond the Contractor’s control, many of them as part of change order requests.
-Time extension requests are normally specified in contract’s provision and requesting time extensions should be made following all steps and documentation under the contract guideline.
+Contract time extensions may be requested for a variety of reasons.
+They are used to demonstrate that delays have occurred in the construction schedule that affects the project completion date.
+Time extension requests are normally specified in a contract provision and must be made following the steps and documentation requirements defined in the contract guidelines.

 Are You Entitled to Claim a Time Extension?

-- When insufficient proof or evidence that the critical path method has suffered irrecoverable delays caused by the contractor or their parties
+The contractor must keep accurate records that they have completed their due diligence in keeping the project moving.
+Insufficient proof or evidence that the critical path method has suffered irrecoverable delays caused by the contractor or their parties can be denied.

-The Contract Administrator should then, remit the letter to the Project Manager for evaluation and approval or rejection.
-If the time extension is granted, then the Project Manager must answer by written, and a change order will be issued.
-Some contracts specify that time extension requests should be done within a specific time frame, if not; the time extension claim will also be rejected.
+The contract administrator then remits the letter to the project manager for evaluation and approval or rejection.
+If the time extension is granted, the project manager must answer by written notice, and a change order must be issued.
+Some contracts specify that time extension requests must be completed within a specific time frame to avoid automatic rejection.

 Supporting Documents During the Claim Process

-- List of activities from project schedule being affected by the aforementioned issue
+- List of activities from the project schedule that are affected by the delay

-- Exact amount of time being requested specifying working days or calendar days
+- The exact amount of time being requested, specifying working days or calendar days

-- Indicate the actions the contractor has taken to avoid or minimize other delays
+- Description of actions the contractor has taken to avoid or minimize other delays

-- Communications between construction team notifying of possible delays and problems related to a specific situation.
+- Communications among the construction team relating to possible delays and problems related to a specific situation

 Additional Items to Consider During the Time Extension Request

-- Insurances and other bonds will need to be re-issued to cover extend periods
+- Insurances and bonds will need to be re-issued to cover extended periods.

-- Winter days are shorter or less productive than summer days
+- Winter days are shorter and typically less productive than summer days.

-- Be sure that the time extension requested is enough to cover all delays including additional items that might be affected
+- Requested extensions should be sufficient to cover all delays, including additional items that might be affected.

 Extension of time

-The Contractual Completion Date (as previously extended) was (insert contract completion date including previous time extension approvals).
-This extension of (number of days) days makes (insert new completion date) the Contractual Completion Date
+The Contractual Completion Date (as previously extended) was [insert contract completion date, including previous time extension approvals].
+This extension of [the number of days] days makes [insert new completion date] the Contractual Completion